RAKKA-Keyboards/website/docs/changelog/rakka-60.md

 - Trying to avoid the problem of distance errors caused by pressing buttons when power-on calibration
 - Introduce auto calibration
 - Solve an internal array out-of-bounds access bug (x_x)

+#### Declaration

+Trademark declaration: The product names mentioned on this website are for identification purposes only, and these names may be registered trademarks or copyrights of other companies.